azur1s/holymer/README.md

 - `make` for Makefile
 - Rust (if you're going to build from source)

-# Problems
-This is the problem(s) of the language I found throughout while developing it
-- Diagnostics stuff only report one error, maybe because of the early return when errors make it only return after first error.
-Fix is maybe make an error type and continue doing it stuff even if found the error.
-(Fixable)

 # Configuration
 You can also configurate Hades compiler (currently you can only change the C++ compiler).
 Make a new file called `hades.toml` in the current working directory and the compiler will look for it! if there isn't one then it will use the default configuration:
 ```toml